BioClub/labU/README.md

 # BioClub Wordpress Theme

-Open Development for our shiny, new Wordpress Theme for BioClub Tokyo
+Open Development for our shiny, new Wordpress Theme for BioClub Tokyo.

-## Designs
+# Structure

+Site structure ideas/suggestion should go into the \_structure folder.

+# Designers

 New Designs ideas/suggestion should go into the \_design folder.

+# Developers

+- Wordpress & PHP
+- Javascript

 ## Structure